-Halve the vanilla bean and scratch out the seeds.
-Pour milk into a pot, add the vanilla and 1 tbsp of sugar.
+If using a vanilla bean, halve it and scratch out the seeds.
+Pour milk into a pot, add the vanilla pulp (or essence) and 1 tbsp of sugar.
 Bring to a boil.
 Add 3 tbsp of milk to the cornstarch and stir to get a smooth slurry.
 Add the slurry to the boiling milk and let cook for 1 minute on low heat, stirring constantly.
-Take from the heat, pour into a bowl and cover with cling film.
+Take off the heat, pour into a bowl and cover with cling film.
 Let cool to room temperature.

 For the sponge

-Melt Nougat over a baine marie and let cool down.
+Melt Nougat or hazelnut spread over a baine marie and let cool down.
 With your whisk attachment whisk butter until light and fluffy and slowly add the cream cheese in small additions.
 Add the cooled down Nougat in small additions while continuing to whisk on low speed.
-Add the custard , a tbsp at a time, and continue whisking just until smooth.
+Add the custard, a tbsp at a time, and continue whisking just until smooth.

-Recipe Notes* you can order it online or ask for it at the European Deli.
-If you can't find it, use nutella or a high quality hazelnut spread
+* you can order nougat online or ask for it at the European Deli.
+If you can't find it, make it yourself using my recipe in this post.
+Alternatively, you can use nutella or a high-quality hazelnut spread